Find Affordable College Courses

 $3,936 Average Tuition & Fees

-Our 2023 rankings named Chattahoochee Valley Community College the best value school in Alabama for health professions students.
+Our analysis found Chattahoochee Valley Community College to be the best value school for health professions students who want to pursue a degree in Alabama.
 CVCC is a small public school located in the rural area of Phenix City.

 CVCC undergraduate students pay an average of $3,936 in in-state tuition and fees each year.
 After completing their degree, health professions graduates from CVCC carry an average student debtload of $14,566.